elastx/elx-docs/content/en/docs/kubernetes/overview.md

 with either our sales department or our support.
 This is a known limitation, but may change in the future.

 Since Elastx Private Kubernetes 2.0 we offer auto scaling of workload nodes.
-This is based on resource requests meaning it relies on setting realistc requests on your workload.
+This is based on resource requests meaning it relies on setting realistic requests on your workload.
 Configuring auto-scaling options is currently a manual process involving contact with either our sales department or our support.

 ### Optional features